-Cut a regular or jumbo size The Pencil grip in half.
+Take the The Pencil Grip, and cut in half.
 Then position the more rounded end on a pencil with the rounded end towards the pencil tip.
 Discard the more triangular end, as it is not used on the pencil.
-This would be upside down from the way The Pencil Grip is usually placed on a pencil, according to the manufacturer's instructions.
-Place 1/3 of a foam pencil grip or a rubber band below the "TIP grip".
+This would be upside down from the way The Pencil Grip is usually placed on a pencil, according to the manufacturers instructions.
+Place a rubber band 1/4 inch below the "TIP grip".
 When encouraging a student to hold a pencil or crayon adapted with the TIP grip, it is important that the student place the tip of the thumb on the rubber band, forming a tripod grasp.
-The pencil shaft should rest touching the index MCP joint, and the TIP grip should be positioned completely within the web space of the hand
+The pencil shaft should rest touching the index MCP joint, and the TIP grip should be positioned completely within the web space of the hand.